Serving Families in Northern Virginia

-Serving Families Throughout Fairfax County, Loudoun County, and Arlington County
+Including Fairfax County, Loudoun County, Prince William, and Arlington County

-When families experience difficult challenges, such as divorce, child custody, paternity or domestic violence, it takes patience, resolve and understanding to make the best decisions today and plan ahead for tomorrow.
-During such transitions, having a caring, knowledgeable family law attorney on your side is essential.
+When families experience difficult challenges, such as divorce, child custody, paternity or domestic violence, it takes patience, resolve, and understanding to make the best decisions today and plan ahead for tomorrow.
+During such transitions, having a caring, knowledgeable family law attorney Alexandria County on your side is essential.

 Surovell Isaacs & Levy PLC, provides advice and guidance on a wide range of family-related issues to clients in Northern Virginia.
 Knowing that no two families are alike, we work well with clients from diverse backgrounds.
 Our legal team has extensive experience with government employee divorce, military divorce, and high net-worth divorce cases and is also up-to-date in the evolving landscape of same-sex family law.
 Regardless of the challenges facing your family, we will provide you with knowledge and sound advice in a compassionate manner, but we will also aggressively fight for your interests.